rustamd74/qa_guru_diplom_mobile/README.md

 ![Jenkins_run](/images/screenshots/jenkins.png)

 ### <img width="3%" title="Browserstack" src="https://brandeps.com/logo-download/B/BrowserStack-logo-vector-01.svg"> Starting a project in Browserstack
 ##### After starting the build in Jenkins, the tests begin to pass remotely through the Browserstack.
-Where in real time you can monitor the passage of the test throughз логи.
+Where in real time you can monitor the passage of the test through.

 ![Browserstack](images/screenshots/browserstack.png)

-#### Video of passing tests on
+#### Video of passing tests on Browserstack:

 ![Browserstack](images/screenshots/bstack_test_video.gif)